 Final Thoughts

-What do you want us to check out at SHOT Show?
-Let us know in the comments below!
+Is there anything you want us to cover?
+If so, let us know below!
 To see what we’ve covered in the past, check out our Best Guns of SHOT Show, Best Gear of SHOT Show, and Best Home Defense & CCW Guns of SHOT.

 12 Leave a Reply